google/flax/flip/README.md

-# FLIP : Flax Improvement Process
+# FLIP: Flax Improvement Process

 Most changes can be discussed with simple issues/discussions and pull requests.